 To emphasise radial balance in photography, it is useful to use wide-angle lenses.
 They naturally distort the view and makes us focus on the middle of the photo.
-This spot in the middle is where you should have the centre of your subject.
+This spot in the middle is where you should have the center of your subject.

 One of my favourite examples of radial composition is taking long exposure pictures of the stars at night.
 These photos capture the so-called star trails — the trails of the stars as the Earth rotates.